oasis-main/oasis-rpi/README.md

 | `Dh_fan` | int | dampening feedback response for fan with respect to humidity (advanced)

 ## Sample Projects
-oasis-grow provides a highly modular interface with countless possible applications.
-A forthcoming wiki will provide detailed instructions for common projects as well as a gallery of existing OASIS applications:
+Oasis-grow provides a highly modular interface with countless possible applications.
+Forthcoming instructions will provide detailed instructions for common projects as well as a gallery of existing oasis-x applications:
 - time lapse cameras
 - incubators
 - mushroom growing chambers